 The Committee shall have power to decide any questions arising out of these Rules and all other matters connected with the Company (other than those which can only be dealt with by the Company in General Meeting) and make, maintain and publish all necessary orders, regulations and bye-laws in connection therewith.

 The Company shall only be dissolved by the resolution passed by a majority of at least five-sixths of the members present and voting at a Special General Meeting called for the purpose of considering such dissolution.
 In the event of dissolution, any balance of cash remaining in hand after the realisation of assets and payments of debts shall be paid to charity.

 No alterations of these Rules shall be made except at a General Meeting nor unless 21 days prior to such meeting a written notice of the proposed alterations or of one substantially to the like effect shall have been given to the Secretary, who shall give 14 days’ notice thereof to the members, and the resolution embodying such proposed alteration shall be carried by a majority of at least two-thirds of the votes recorded thereon at the meeting.

-In the interests of the Company and other Societies no active member may participate in another stage production during the period 8 weeks before the Company’s current production and 4 weeks after that date, without the prior consent of the Committee.
+In the interests of the Company and other Societies all Active Members are required to make the Committee aware if they are taking part in another stage production during the 8-week period prior to the Company’s current production or 4 weeks after that date.

 In order to regulate and maintain the numerical strength and musical/dancing/acting balance of the Company and at the same time offer opportunity for the entry of new active members, the Committee shall review the Company Membership annually.
 If in the opinion of not less than two-thirds of the full Committee it is considered that action is desirable, a member may be invited to re-audition for fully active membership or become an Associate Member – such membership to include participation in Concerts or other musical works and social activities (and by invitation – where appropriate – to participate in a selected role or capacity in any stage production).